 End of Life Doula Services

 We all will experience death.
 Normalizing it can help us better cope with this inevitable part of life.
-A death doula can help normalize death by ensuring people and their families are prepared for the end.
+A death doula can help approach death by ensuring people and their families are prepared at the end.

 What is a Doula?